-3.6.
-To deliver our ambitions, our strategy identifies five priorities to guide SELEP's actions over the coming years:

-Figure 3: Smarter, Faster, Together: Our five priorities for action

-3.7.
-In each of the chapters that follow, we set out the opportunities and challenges associated with each of our priorities and explain their implications for action over the coming decade.
+- 3.6.
+To deliver our longer term ambitions for the decade ahead, our strategy identifies five priorities to guide SELEP's actions for the medium term over the next five years (Figure 3). - 3.7.
+In each of the chapters that follow, we set out the opportunities and challenges associated with each of our priorities and explain their implications for action over the next five years.